Sly Cooper: Games

+Mainline games

 Sly Cooper and the Thievius Raccoonus (2002)

-Sly Cooper and the Thievius Raccoonus, released as Sly Raccoon in Europe, was released in 2002 for the PlayStation 2.
+Sly Cooper and the Thievius Raccoonus, released as Sly Raccoon in PAL regions, was released in 2002 for the PlayStation 2.
 Sly and the gang are looking for the missing pieces of Sly's family book, the Thievius Raccoonus, which contains all of the Cooper Clan's secret thief techniques.
 They trace it to the Fiendish Five, a rival gang led by a giant mechanical owl named Clockwerk.
 Sly and his gang must steal back the book while keeping ahead of Interpol's Inspector Carmelita Fox, who promises to put Sly in jail for his crimes.

 Sly 2: Band of Thieves (2004)

 Sly 2: Band of Thieves was released in 2004 for the PlayStation 2.
 After the events of Sly Cooper, the mechanical parts from the destroyed Clockwerk are stolen by the Klaww Gang.
 Together, the parts could be used to revive Clockwerk; separately, they each have special functions and are used for various crimes by the individual gang members.
-Sly and the Cooper gang are pursued by Carmelita and her new partner, Constable Neyla, while they track down the missing Clockwerk parts.
+Sly and the Cooper Gang are pursued by Carmelita and her new partner, Constable Neyla, while they track down the missing Clockwerk parts.

 Sly 3: Honor Among Thieves (2005)

 Sly 3: Honor Among Thieves was released in 2005 for the PlayStation 2.
 On a remote island, Sly discovers the Cooper Vault, a gigantic cache of wealth accumulated by his family over the years.
 In order to gain access he must defeat a villain known as Dr. M, who has taken over the island and made many failed attempts to break into the vault.
 Sly must regroup his old partners and recruit new members, defeating a variety of new villains along the way, in order to succeed at reclaiming his family's history, all while still on the run from Carmelita.
-This game also has some levels that can be put into 3D mode and the PS3 version in The Sly Collection allows the full game to be played in 3D.
+This game also has some levels that can be put into 3D mode and the PS3 version in The Sly Collection (2010) allows the full game to be played in 3D.